 Hamburg, Germany in 1936.

 I am part-Jewish.”

 — Name, Title

-Even though my mother was only half-Jewish, the Nazi party officials told my Aryan father that he had to divorce his Jewish wife and children if he wanted a future in the Party.
-My father quit the Party meetings, and consequently, he was fired from his job.
+Even though my mother was only half-Jewish, the Nazi Party officials told my Aryan father that he had to divorce his Jewish wife and children if he wanted a future in the Nazi Party.
+My father quit the Nazi Party meetings and consequently, he was fired from his job.
 Soon afterward, I was the first child of our family to be denied a child-support check because of my Jewish ancestry.

-My mother tied a featherbed and other belongings on my back as we prepared to leave our lovely home to take that long walk through the deep snow to the railroad station.
-However, my load was too heavy, and I fell backward.
-My mother removed some of our belongings from me, and we were off.
-We stood in the snow all night, my mother holding the baby, while wounded soldiers were loaded into the four-level bunks stacked two on each side of the rail cars.
-By dawn, we were allowed to board the hospital train, standing shoulder to shoulder for quite awhile.
-The two-hour train ride became a three-day and three-night adventure of survival on the rail while Russian and German troops fought over the railroad tracks.
+As soon as we heard of our eligibility to get on the train, we neither fixed sandwiches nor looked for valuables to take with us, but we walked immediately out into the deep snow heading for the railroad station.
+We stood in the snow all night, my mother holding the baby, while wounded soldiers were loaded into the three-level bunks stacked on each side of the rail cars.
+By dawn, we boarded the hospital train, standing shoulder to shoulder for most of our train ride that turned from a normal two-hour journey into a three days and three nights adventure without food or water as the Germans and Russians fought over the railroad tracks ahead of us.